oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/cleanup/cleanup.md

 ### Objectives

-* Delete the Autonomous Database instance.
+* Delete the Autonomous AI Database instance.
 * Delete any resources that you created in your compartment as part of this workshop.
 * Delete your entire compartment if you don't need it.